 Moksha means liberation.

-For spiritual growth to occur, we need to integrate and balance all four Purusharthas while keeping dharma as our primary goal.
+For spiritual growth to occur, we must integrate and balance all four Purusharthas while keeping Dharma as our primary goal.

 Mixed Media on hardboard panel